Kristal-g/kristal-g.github.io/_posts/2021-03-11-HEVD_Type_Confusion_Windows_10_RS5_x64.md

 Combining everything here creates a pretty stable exploit:
 ![](/assets/images/type_conf/type_confusion_yay_run.jpg)

+Actually it's generic enough, that I only needed to adjust the stack-restoring shellcode to be able to use this successfuly with a zero-day that [my awesome teammate](https://twitter.com/kasifdekel) recently found.

 That's it!
 I hope it helped someone to learn some practical methods :)
 The full crappy code is on this site's [repository](https://github.com/Kristal-g/kristal-g.github.io/tree/master/assets/code) for now.
 <br/>